Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/currencies.md

 ## Currencies [/currencies/]

 Currencies that can be used in Value Stores and Programs.
-ISO currency codes will be automatically created when used.
-Custom currencies must be created first.
+Currency codes can be up to 16 characters in length.

 ---
 {% include 'endpoints/currencies-create.md' %}